lazy-eggplant/vs.templ/README.md

 > [!WARNING]
-> Migration and adaptation from the other repository still ongoing.
+> Migration and adaptation from the other repository done.
+> Documentation and missing features still ongoing.

-`vs-templ` is a simple preprocessor to statically generate derived XML files from a template definition.
+`vs-templ` is a simple preprocessor for XML files.
+It can be used statically generate new files from a template definition.
-Static templates can be seen as extremely simple programs which are interpreted by this preprocessor, and used to statically generate custom XML consuming some input data.
-Both the input data and temmplate are expressed in XML, but it can be possible to extend the input data to other formats like JSON if so desired.
+Static templates can be seen as extremely simple programs which are interpreted by this preprocessor.
+They consume input data also formatted as XML, and generate some output XML file.
+In theory, it is possible for data to be expressed in other formats (eg. JSON) as well, but at the moment this is not a supported feature.

 `vs-templ` was first developed in the context of [vs](https://github.com/karurochori/vs-fltk) to express parametric components.
-While the XML ecosystem is often reliant on XSLT as a preprocessor, this option had to be quickly discarded for several reasons:
+While the XML ecosystem is often reliant on XSLT as a preprocessor, this option was quickly dismissed for several reasons:

 - The rest of the `vs` project is based on `pugixml`.
 The only XSLT 1.0 implementation which is decently licensed is [libxslt](https://gitlab.gnome.org/GNOME/libxslt) based on [libxml2](https://gitlab.gnome.org/GNOME/libxml2).
-  Because of that a trivial integration would have been quite wasteful, requesting an additional serialization and parsing stage to move the deserialized tree structure from one library to the other.
+  Because of that, a trivial integration would have been quite wasteful: an additional serialization and parsing stage is needed to move the tree structure between libraries.
 - The scope of XSLT, even in its very first version is too wide & its syntax just verbose.
 This is mostly a result of `xpath` being too powerful of a tool.
 - At some point `vs` will come with dynamic native components, and the idea is for them to match in syntax and behaviour the extended tags introduced by this preprocessor.
 A custom implementation is the only way to ensure a seamless integration between the two.